JackWils91/nc-news/Test-Output.md

 - the default sort should be by `created_at` and the default order should be `desc`

 **this might be fixed by the above**

+LEFT AS THINK IT'S WORKING OF ARTICLES KEY RATHER THAN ARTICLE KEY

 ### GET `/api/articles`